NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 ### Full Example in `database.js`

-Combine all the snippets above into a single `database.js` file, ensuring to structure the operations logically and close the database connection at the end of your operations.
+Combine all the snippets above into a single `database.js` file, ensuring to structure of the operations logically and close the database connection at the end of your operations.

 ### Running Your Node.js Application